-So this year, in the spirit of all those cultural and religious traditions, I want to propose a set of spiritual resolutions we might all want to think about adopting and putting into practice.
-We’ll agree in advance to avoid the standard New Year’s resolutions -- you know the ones – lose weight, travel more, have less stress, spend more time with the family, etc. Instead, here’s a suggestion for a spiritual set of resolutions we could all stand to keep, me included:
+So this year, in the ongoing spirit of all these cultural and religious traditions, here’s a short set of potential spiritual resolutions we might all want to think about adopting and putting into practice.
+Let’s agree in advance to avoid the standard New Year’s resolutions – you know the ones – lose weight, travel more, have less stress, spend more time with the family, etc. Instead, these nine suggestions focus on our spiritual lives, offering resolutions for your consideration that we could all stand to make and keep:

 - I resolve to start and end each waking day with a prayer of gratitude for my life.

-- I resolve to not just tell, but to actively show love to my entire family -- the human family.
+- I resolve to not just tell, but to actively show love to my entire family – the human family.

-- I resolve to work to rid myself of my prejudices – everyone has some, and we all would be better off without them.
+- I resolve to work hard to rid myself of my prejudices – everyone has some, and we all would be better off without them.

-- I resolve to practice a period of meditation every day – it doesn’t have to be long or involved, but it has to be a consistent practice of being alone to reflect on my thoughts and feelings.
+- I resolve to practice a period of meditation every day – it doesn’t have to be long or involved, but it has to be a consistent practice of being alone to reflect on my true thoughts and feelings.

-- I resolve to extend myself beyond my normal social and cultural groups this year – to reach out across the racial, class and age barriers our society imposes on us and befriend someone who isn’t exactly like me.
+- I resolve to extend myself beyond my normal social and cultural groups this year – to reach out across the racial, class, and age barriers our society imposes on us – and befriend someone who isn’t exactly like me.

 - I resolve to actively show more kindness, not just to the people around me, but to animals, too.

 - Finally, I resolve to see the world as a place where all of my resolutions can make others – and myself – a happier, more radiant, and more spiritually-fulfilled person.